bittorrenttorque/btapp/README.md

 	password
 );
 ```
-__NOTE:__You can now view your torque client as a normal torrent client through our (remote ui)[http://www.remote.utorrent.com "remote"]

 Now that we're connected to the falcon proxy we can connect to your current local machine by executing the following code from any computer in the world!

 <div class="run" title="Run"></div>
 ```javascript
 remote_btapp = new Btapp;
 remote_btapp.connect({
     'username':username,